openstack/ironic-inspector/README.rst

 0.2 Series
 ~~~~~~~~~~

-0.2 is a long-term support series designed to work with OpenStack Juno
+0.2 series is designed to work with OpenStack Juno release.
-release.
 The major changes are:

 **API**